Ultratight confinement of atoms in a Rydberg empowered optical lattice: Introduction

 The primary enabling technology in atomic quantum processors is the coherent control of the position and motion of atoms by lasers.
-The underlying mechanism in conventional optical lattices is the ac-Stark shift of atomic levels formed by far-off-resonant laser fields.
+The underlying mechanism in conventional optical lattices is the ac-stark shift of atomic levels formed by far-off-resonant laser fields.
 The diffraction limit, which is about the wavelength of the light, is what determines the scale and spatial resolution of such optical potential landscapes.
 This fundamentally limits the optical manipulation of atoms, affecting some of the quantum technology applications.
-For instance, in the recently proposed Rydberg-Fermi quantum simulator \cite{Khaz23,Khaz22Log}, ultra-tight confinement of atoms within the single lobe of the Rydberg wave-function is required for high-fidelity scalable quantum processing.
-Tight confinement is also demanding for applications that are based on distance selective interaction \cite{Kha22, Hol22} and controlled Rydberg anti-blockade operations \cite{Ate07}.
-Finally, tight confinement is demanded for improving the fidelity of neutral atom processors \cite{Bre99,Pag22, Gra19,Cet22}.
+For instance, in the recently proposed Rydberg-Fermi quantum simulator \cite{Kaz21,Khaz22Log}, ultra-tight confinement of atoms within the single lobe of the Rydberg wave function is required for high-fidelity scalable quantum processing.
+Tight confinement is also demanding for applications based on distance selective interaction \cite{Kha22, Hol22} and controlled Rydberg anti-blockade operations \cite{Ate07,Wu22}.
+Finally, tight confinement is demanded to improve the fidelity of neutral atom processors \cite{Gra19,Pag22,Cet22,Bre99}.

-Tight confinement of atoms in conventional optical lattices requires extensive power i.e. the spatial width is inversely proportional to the quadruple root of the laser intensity.
+Tight confinement of atoms in conventional optical lattices requires extensive power i.e. the spatial width of the ground motional state is inversely proportional to the quadruple root of the laser intensity.
 The drawback is the loss of coherence due to the enhanced scattering.
 In an alternative approach, this article deploys the nonlinear response of Rydberg-dressed atoms to the intensity of a standing-wave driving field, as a means to form a lattice of ultra-narrow trapping potentials.
-The sub-wavelength resolution arises when the composition of eigenstates on two-atom basis twists rapidly at a specific light intensity to form interaction-induced resonance over a short length scale of the standing-wave.
-Unlike the conventional ac-Stark shift potentials, this interaction-induced potential is a quantum effect, with magnitude proportional to $\hbar$.
-This effect forms 3D lattices with potential widths as small as the neutral atom radius.
-The spatial correlation of two interacting atoms in a standing wave driving field forms a phononic bus that facilitates all to all connectivities for gate operations via the side-band laser excitations similar to the ion trap platforms \cite{Cir95}.
+The sub-wavelength resolution arises when the composition of eigenstates on a two-atom basis twists rapidly at a specific light intensity to form interaction-induced resonance over a short length scale of the standing wave.
+Unlike the conventional ac-stark shift potentials, this interaction-induced potential is a quantum effect, with magnitude proportional to $\hbar$.
+This effect forms 3D lattices with potential widths as small as the Bohr radius.
+Furthermore, the spatial correlation of two interacting atoms in a standing wave driving field forms a phononic bus that facilitates all-to-all connectivity for gate operations via the side-band laser excitations similar to the ion trap platforms \cite{Cir95}.